Local Restaurant Owners React To New Law Allowing Alcohol To-Go Orders

 He says his business has lost a lot of money through the pandemic, so the new law could really help.

-“It could do 10% for us after we let everyone know what’s going on,” said Ferguson.READ MORE: Pros In Pinellas Share Hurricane Prep Tips As 2021 Season Nears
+“It could do 10% for us after we let everyone know what’s going on,” said Ferguson.READ MORE: Grant High School Senior Drowns, Family Deals With Second Drowning Death In Recent Years

 John English, Owner of Lala’s Sangria Bar, agrees.
 He says “It would probably help us about 10% or 15%, I imagine, which is amazing.”